PalmaPedro/seasony-webapp/README.md

 at localhost with the name 'seasonydb' (please make sure mongodb is installed in your machine and create a database with a matching name)

-If you wish to run the backend only, a collection of endpoints are included that can be imported to Postman (https://www.getpostman.com/)for testing http requests.
+If you wish to run the backend only, a collection of endpoints are included that can be imported to Postman (https://www.getpostman.com/) for testing http requests.

 ## NPM dependencies used
 ### Backend